Hormonal acne, which foods should be avoided?

 Why dairy products are problematic

 Milk and its derivatives contain natural growth hormones as well as proteins (such as casein and whey) that stimulate insulin production.
 This stimulation leads to an increase in androgens and an overproduction of sebum, thereby worsening acne.
-Additionally, some dairy products contain residues of added hormones that can disrupt the hormonal balance of the body.
+Additionally, some dairy products contain residues of added hormones that can disrupt the body's hormonal balance.

 Dairy substitutes